 The toll on the caregiver’s emotional and physical health may be the most challenging part of the caregiver’s cancer journey.
-Trying to care for a spouse or partner with cancer means that caregivers often neglect their own well-being.
-This section addresses some of the common health issues and concerns facing caregivers and what they can do to overcome these challenges.
+Trying to care for a partner with cancer means that caregivers oftentimes neglect their own well-being.
+This section addresses some of the common issues and concerns regarding caregivers and what they can do to overcome these obstacles.

 It is important to remember that feeling stressed, overwhelmed or anxious does not mean you are failing as a caregiver.
 Being aware of your own physical and emotional well-being can help you monitor your stress levels.
 When everything is getting to be too much, you will know it’s time to step back and take a moment for yourself.
 Knowing your limits and respecting them allows you to provide for your loved one without burning yourself out.
 Sharing responsibilities with another family member or close friend, making time for yourself, and finding emotional support are all effective ways of managing stress.
 As a caregiver, you want the best for your partner, but your own health must remain a priority to be able to administer the best care possible for your loved one.1